 17. Exercise regularly

-Exercise for at least 20 minutes three times per week: engage in anaerobic exercise (like weightlifting), aerobic exercise (like running or swimming) or do high-intensity interval training (HIIT).
+Exercise moderately (e.g., a brisk walk) for at least 20 minutes each day and intensely for at least an additional 20 minutes three times per week.
+Ideas include engaging in anaerobic exercise (like weightlifting), aerobic exercise (like running or swimming), sport, or high-intensity interval training (HIIT).

 18. Optimize your sleep